aldobatta/Dark_cluster/README.md

 https://slurm.schedmd.com/pdfs/summary.pdf

-When sending a job to the cluster (running a simulation) one has to create a script instructing **Slurm** how many CPUs (or tasks) want to be used, the ammount of RAM memory required by each CPU, the file that needs to be executed (**flash4** in our case) and other details.
+When sending a job to the cluster (running a simulation) one has to create a script instructing **Slurm** how many CPUs (or tasks) want to be used, the amount of RAM memory required by each CPU, the file that needs to be executed (**flash4** in our case) and other details.

 An example of a script with said instructions can be found here: